bkmgit/colorspacious/doc/overview.rst

   * NumPy

 Developer dependencies (only needed for hacking on source):
-  * nose: needed to run tests
+  * pytest: needed to run tests

 License:
   MIT, see LICENSE.txt for details.